JauntyJJS/jaunty-blogdown/content/blog/2022-05-05-Writing-Excel-VBA-Code/index.md

 ---
 title: "Writing Better VBA Code in Excel"
 subtitle: ""
-excerpt: "This post provides some ideas on how to write better VBA code in Excel using [Rubberduck](https://rubberduckvba.com/) and [Natural Docs](https://www.naturaldocs.org/)"
+excerpt: "This post provides some ideas on how to write better VBA code in Excel using [Rubberduck](https://rubberduckvba.com/) and [Natural Docs](https://www.naturaldocs.org/) to make it more open source, maintainable and contributor friendly."
 date: 2022-05-05
 author: "Jeremy Selva"
 draft: true